-PART ONE - OUR SCHOOL Pages 4-12 This section outlines the understanding of the community that we serve, and our presenting needs for children, young people and their families.
-It defines how the safeguarding and child protection policy aligns to other policy and procedures within our school, and introduces key government guidance Keeping Children Safe in Education 2022.
+PART ONE - OUR SCHOOL Pg 4-12 This section outlines the understanding of the community that we serve, and our presenting needs for children, young people and their families.
+It defines how the safeguarding and child protection policy aligns to other policy and procedures within our school, and introduces key government guidance Keeping Children Safe in Education 2023.
 This section provides details of all key safeguarding staff and an overview of some of the roles and responsibilities of those staff.
 It provides an overview of how our curriculum ensures that the children and young people in our school are taught about safeguarding and how we promote an open culture and ethos where children and staff can share concerns safely and their voices are heard.
 All parts of this policy are underpinned by local and national guidance, law and procedure and this is defined within part one.
-PART TWO - TAKING ACTION Pages 13- This part explores what safeguarding is; and everyone's responsibility for 21 safeguarding.
+PART TWO - TAKING ACTION Pg 13-20 This part explores what safeguarding is; and everyone's responsibility for safeguarding.
 It explains the expectations for all staff if they have a concern about a child or young person.
 Concerns regarding colleague's behaviour is covered in part five of the policy.
-Professional curiosity is a key factor in this part and provides an emphasis on communicating with both the Designated Safeguarding Lead and Children's Services, plus an overview of sharing information to safeguard children and young people.
+Professional curiosity is a key factor in this part and provides an emphasis on communicating with both the Designated Safeguarding Lead and Childrens Services, plus an overview of sharing information to safeguard children and young people.
 This part explains the requirements for recording safeguarding concerns in school, and an overview of Walsall Right Help, Right Time continuum of need.
 The 6 "R"s are at the end of this part of the policy.
-PART THREE - DEFINING ABUSE Pages 22- This part explains what constitutes abuse/harm under the four categories of 41 abuse; physical, emotional, sexual and neglect.
-Additionally it defines further specific risks and should be read alongside part one of Keeping Children Safe in Education 2022.
+PART THREE - DEFINING ABUSE Pg 21-40 This part explains what constitutes abuse/harm under the four categories of abuse; physical, emotional, sexual and neglect.
+Additionally it defines further specific risks and should be read alongside part one of Keeping Children Safe in Education 2023.
 Part four of the policy makes more specific reference to preventing and responding to incidents of child on child abuse.
-PART FOUR - SEXUAL VIOLENCE AND SEXUAL HARASSMENT CHILD ON CHILD Pages 41- This part explains our commitment from prevention to responses and 50 procedures for managing child on child sexual abuse.
-The roles of police and Childrens Services is explained, and how we will support both victims and alleged/convicted perpetrators of abuse.
-A Harmful Sexual Behaviour toolkit is included to ensure the Right Support is offered at the Right Time.
-PART FIVE - SAFER RECRUITMENT PRACTICE AND MANAGING ALLEGATIONS Pages 51- AGAINST STAFF 64 This part explains our safer recruitment procedures to support our safer 04 culture in school. cuiture iii sciiooi.
+D 44 50 PART FOUR - SEXUAL VIOLENCE AND SEXUAL HARASSMENT CHILD ON CHILD Pg 41-50 This part explains our commitment from prevention to responses and procedures for managing child on child sexual abuse.
+The roles of police and Children's Services is explained, and how we will support · both victims and alleged/convicted perpetrators of abuse.
+A Harmful Sexual Behaviour toolkit is included to ensure the Right Support is 51-64 J1 U7 in school. offered at the Right Time.
+PART FIVE - SAFER RECRUITMENT PRACTICE AND MANAGING ALLEGATIONS AGAINST STAFF This part explains our safer recruitment procedures to support our safer culture in school.
+51-64

 It provides examples of how our school deters and prevents people unsuitable to work with children from being recruited to work in our school.
-Allegations about concerns regarding members of staff including supply staff, volunteers and contractors are explained; also what our school will do in response to whether the harm threshold is met; or not.
+Allegations about concerns regarding members of staff including supply staff, volunteers and contractors are explained; also, what our school will do in response to whether the harm threshold is met or not.
 Whistleblowing is explained alongside links to the NSPCC Whistleblowing helpline.
-Appendix 1- The Seven Golden Rules for Sharing Information Page 65 Appendix 2 - Children in specific circumstances-national guidance links Pages 66- 68 Appendix 3 - Host families - homestay during exchange visits Page 69
+Appendix 1- The Seven Golden Rules for Sharing Information Pg 65 Appendix 2 - Children in specific circumstances-national guidance links Pg 66-68 Appendix 3 - Host families - homestay during exchange visits Pg 69